dylee/finals-helps/README.md

     end
     ```

-12. Add mail to vendor on comment create; use letter_opener gem for mailbox for all environments (not for development env only!); add route for mailbox to view email; commit
+12. Add mail to vendor on comment create; use letter_opener gem for mailbox for all environments (not for development env only!); add action_mailer configuration in config/environments/development.rb; add route for mailbox to view email; commit

     ```
     def notify_vendor(vendor)